 So what’s a good doctor to do?

-“If someone comes into a doctor’s office with abdominal pain,” Brooks tells me, “The doctor can give them medicine that will minimize that pain.
+Brooks says, “If someone comes into a doctor’s office with abdominal pain, the doctor can give them medicine that will minimize that pain.
 But what we often can’t tell them is why they’re having abdominal pain in the first place.
 I can put a Band-Aid on their symptoms, but I’m not addressing the disease they are suffering from.”

 If you haven’t heard of functional medicine before, don’t worry--it’s because it’s a relatively young field in the medical world.
 People have been interested in this approach for about 20-30 years, but like any new philosophy, it takes time to build up.
 Recently, Brooks says he has been seeing a surge of interest.
 “People are really realizing this approach has value and can add something to the medical field.”
 He says a recent meeting at the Institute of Functional Medicine drew 1,500 practitioners from around the world.